How I Learned To Love Outsourcing

 MY FIRST-HAND EXPERIENCE WITH OUTSOURCING

 As an artist on Covet Fashion, I can tell you we rely heavily on outsourcing to create the digital versions of the “real world” clothing for the game.
-Higher-ups hate that expression “real world”, but nobody has been able to come up with a better one.
 They’re real clothes, from real brands, that partner with us to integrate their products into our game.
 This has been going on for about 5 years.
 Since there are hundreds of brands, tens of thousands of items from skirts to tops, to hats to jewelry that need to be “rendered” for the game, we outsource the time-intensive part of the production pipeline to several offshore art houses.
 To be clear, I’m not envious of these offshore artists.
 It’s not great work.
-It’s like taking a photo from a company’s website and morphing it to fit our game characters, then sending it to our US artists, who makes a bunch of notes, and basically they have to redo it before it’s approved.
+It’s like taking a photo from the internet and morphing it to fit our game characters, then sending it to our US artists, who provide feedback, and basically redo it before it’s approved.
 It’s not like these people are taking away our good American jobs!
 This would be low paying work even in the states.

 More recently, after the acquisition of CrowdStar by Glu, our whole company has had access to the Hyderabad India studio artists.
 It’s not outsourcing technically because they’re employees of Glu.
 They call it “insourcing”.
-Clever, right?
 As the primary artist working on game backgrounds and event feed images, I’m often racing against the clock to finish my work.
-Six or seven events are released automatically every day, seven days a week, 365 a year!
-I would tell you that the objective is quantity over quality–my boss would disagree–but sometimes I have to cut corners.
+Six or seven events are released automatically every day, seven days a week, 365 a year.
+I would tell you that the objective is quality over quantity but sometimes I have to cut corners.
 There’s no one tool that can remove a model from a background, feathering the edges of fur coats and sheer clothing, mask and repainting hair strands and highlights.
 Wouldn’t it be great if I could focus on the art directing and storytelling of the event, and not the pixel-by-pixel minutiae?
 Fast forward to present day– 2 years after the acquisition–and I have access to the Hyderabad art team.
 Now we’re cooking with gasoline!
 It’s hard to put a number on quality, but I’ve witnessed a dramatic improvement to the visual appeal of my work with the additional help from offshore.

 Typically, I have this problem where I need to fit a vertical image into a horizontal image module for Covet Fashion.
 Cropping and stretching are not options so I have to realistically extend the sides of the photo.
 Either photo composite, digitally paint, of clone the image to fill in the unused area.
 I could spend hours doing it myself, or I could ask a colleague to do it.
 With the outsourcing infrastructure that already exists at Glu, it’s a no-brainer.
 Transfer the file to Hyderabad with a short note and get the finished product back the following morning.